 National data opt-outs apply to a disclosure when an organisation, such as a research body, confirms they have approval from the Confidentiality Advisory Group (CAG) for the disclosure of confidential patient information held by another organisation such as an NHS Trust (the data controller).
 Find out more about the Confidential Advisory Group on the NHS health research authority website.

 The CAG approval is also known as a section 251 approval, and refers to section 251 of the National Health Service Act 2006 and its current regulations, the Health Service (Control of Patient Information) Regulations 2002.
-The NHS Act 2006 and the Regulations enable the common law duty of confidentiality to be temporarily lifted, so that confidential patient information can be disclosed without the data controller being in breach of the common law duty of confidentiality.
+The NHS Act 2006 and the regulations allows the common law duty of confidentiality to be temporarily lifted, so that confidential patient information can be disclosed without the data controller being in breach of the common law duty of confidentiality.